Frequently Asked Questions

 Are there other student dance groups on campus?

 Dance at Emory is prolific, reflecting the cultural diversity of our campus.
-There are currently 22 student run groups.
 AHANA (African, Hispanic, Asian, Native-American) Dance celebrates diversity through performance.
-E-motion is the official dance team of the Emory Eagles; TNT, Persuasion, and Adrenaline are hip-hop groups; There is Salsa, Swing, Capoeira, Bollywood, Bhangra, traditional Chinese, and some hybrid forms.
-For a list of student-organized dance groups, please click here.
+E-motion is the official dance team of the Emory Eagles; TNT, Persuasion, and Adrenaline are hip-hop groups.
+There are also groups dedicated to salsa, swing, Capoeira, Bollywood, Bhangra, traditional Chinese, and some hybrid dance forms.
+For a list of Emory's student-organized dance groups, please click here.

 What dance opportunities are available in Atlanta?